What Is a Hurricane?

 Watches & Warnings

 The National Hurricane Center uses watches and warnings to inform the public of possible impacts from a storm.
 Familiarize yourself with the terms used to identify a tropical weather threat.
+Source: National Weather Service

-Tropical Storm Watch: A Tropical Storm Watch is issued when Tropical Storm conditions, including winds of 39-73 mph, pose a possible threat to a specified coastal area within 48 hours.
+A Tropical Storm Watch is issued when Tropical Storm conditions, including winds of 39-73 mph, pose a possible threat to a specified coastal area within 48 hours.

-Tropical Storm Warning: A Tropical Storm Warning is issued when Tropical Storm conditions, including winds of 39-73 mph, are expected in a specified coastal area within 36 hours or less.
+A Tropical Storm Warning is issued when Tropical Storm conditions, including winds of 39-73 mph, are expected in a specified coastal area within 36 hours or less.

-Hurricane Watch: A Hurricane Watch is issued when sustained winds of 74 mph or higher are possible within the specified area of the Watch.
+A Hurricane Watch is issued when sustained winds of 74 mph or higher are possible within the specified area of the Watch.
 Because hurricane preparedness activities become difficult once winds reach tropical storm force, the Watch is issued 48 hours in advance of the onset of tropical storm force winds.

-Storm Surge Watch: The possibility of life-threatening inundation from rising water moving inland from the shoreline somewhere within the specified area, generally within 48 hours, in association with an ongoing or potential tropical cyclone, a subtropical cyclone, or a post-tropical cyclone.
+A Storm Surge Watch is issued when there is a possibility of life-threatening inundation from rising water moving inland from the shoreline.
+This is typically expected to occur within 48 hours in association with an ongoing or potential tropical cyclone, a subtropical cyclone, or a post-tropical cyclone.

-Storm Surge Warning: The danger of life-threatening inundation from rising water moving inland from the shoreline somewhere within the specified area, generally within 36 hours, in association with an ongoing or potential tropical cyclone, a subtropical cyclone, or a post-tropical cyclone.
+A Storm Surge Warning is issued when there is a danger of life-threatening inundation from rising water moving inland from the shoreline.
+This is typically expected to occur within 36 hours in association with an ongoing or potential tropical cyclone, a subtropical cyclone, or a post-tropical cyclone.

 Tracking